All About Alberta’s Tomorrow Project

 In 2008, ATP joined a nation-wide research platform called the Canadian Partnership for Tomorrow Project (CPTP) representing more than 300,000 participants from five provincial cohorts: Alberta, British Columbia, Ontario, Quebec and the Atlantic provinces (Prince Edward Island, New Brunswick, Newfoundland and Labrador, and Nova Scotia).
 Together, the consortium of five regional studies would provide not only greater statistical power for research, but an opportunity to examine geographical trends in health and wellbeing across Canada’s vast landscape.

 Over the next several years, various approaches to recruitment led us to achieve the target of 55,000 men and women in the spring of 2015.
+Attention was turned to promoting the massive resource – containing more than 1.2 billion points of health and lifestyle data – to researchers working the fields of cancer and chronic disease prevention within Alberta and beyond.

 Mission for the years ahead